matt-heyda/Finding-Heavy-Traffic-Indicators-on-I-94/README.md

 # Finding Heavy Traffic Indicators on I-94

-In this project, we will analysed a dataset about the westbound traffic of the I-94 Interstate highway.
+In this project, we analysed a dataset about the westbound traffic of the I-94 Interstate highway.
 The dataset was made available by John Hogue and can be found [here](https://archive.ics.uci.edu/ml/datasets/Metro+Interstate+Traffic+Volume).

 Our analysis aimed to determine a few indicators of heavy traffic on I-94.
 Understanding what indicators contribute to the severity of traffic could aid in making informed and data-driven decisions on how to prepare and potentially reduce the impact of these.